juju/docs/src/en/help-oracle.md

 Juju has built-in support for [Oracle Compute][oracle-compute], Oracle's public cloud.
 This means that there is no need to add the Oracle cloud to Juju.
-An exception to this are Oracle Compute trial accounts.
+An exception to this is if you have an Oracle Compute trial account.
 Both types of accounts, paid and trial, are covered here.

 !!!
 Warning:
-    Support for Oracle Compute is only available via the [juju 2.2 dev release][jujubeta] and is therefore not yet recommended for production use.
+    Support for Oracle Compute is new (since Juju 2.2) and some sub-optimal traits may still be observed.

+This page will cover the following steps:

+1. Associate Oracle's Ubuntu images with your Compute service.
+Juju needs these to be able to deploy Ubuntu-based applications.
+1. For trial accounts, add the Oracle cloud to Juju.
+1. Add credentials to Juju so it can make use of your Oracle Compute account.
+1. Create the Juju controller

+## Information gathering

 The email you received upon signing up for Oracle Compute contains vital information you will need to complete the instructions presented here.
 Look